UENotForMIT/UENotForMIT.github.io/staticsite/content/home/problems.md

 Currently, the UE has minimal financial assets, totaling approximately $2.5 M.
 This means that financing a grad student strike at 100% strike pay would exhaust all available assets ($2.5 M) and yearly income from dues ($4.35 M) in 8.5 days.
 At a more moderate 20% strike pay (which would not be enough for students to pay for housing and other necessities), this would still only last 42 days.
-Graduate student strikes at other institutions have lasted far longer, and we would be left completely unprotected.
+Graduate student strikes at other institutions have lasted longer, and we would be left completely unprotected.

 The bottom line is, the UE cannot protect us in the event of a strike and that any strike funds which could support us would be made of almost entirely our own contributions.